 In conclusion, while the temptation to keep your golf cart plugged in continuously is understandable, it's important to consider the potential negative impacts on the battery and the charging system.
 Periodically unplugging the cart can help mitigate these issues and prolong the overall lifespan of the battery and charger.

-Is There Any Better Way to Maintain Golf Cart Battery
+Better Solutions to Maintain Golf Cart Battery

 As we mentioned before, one important reason to plugged in the battery is the self-discharge rate.
-Lead Acid battery’s average self-discharge rate is 10-15% per month.
+Lead Acid battery’s average self-discharge rate is 20% per month.
 Luckily, there’s one new-technology type battery popular in the market now, lithium.

 Lithium batteries have gained popularity due to their lower self-discharge rate compared to traditional lead-acid batteries.
 On average, lithium batteries have a self-discharge rate of only around 1-3% per month, significantly lower than that of lead-acid batteries.